Immigrant Housing in Europe: Overview

 Housing is one of the most fundamental human needs.
 Who lives where and how tells a lot about a society, the opportunities and pathways available for integration, as well as the inequalities and obstacles to social mobility.
 It has a major influence on immigrants’ employment options, educational opportunities, social interactions, residence situation, family reunification and citizenship rights.
 At the same time, housing quality is a key outcome indicator of successful societal integration.

-This analysis provides an overview of the latest European information sources and guides users through the housing-related content on the European Website on Integration.
-It also highlights innovative national initiatives and puts forward experts' policy recommendations.
+This analysis highlights innovative national initiatives and puts forward experts' policy recommendations.
+It also provides an overview of the latest European information sources and guides users through the housing-related content on the European Website on Integration.

 Growing knowledge base on immigrant housing